 Volunteers are asked to lead by example, as the children follow our lead.
-Kids are taught to manage their emotions, not suppress them, or let them take control over themselves.
+Kids are taught to manage their emotions, not to suppress them or let them take control.
 In an environment like a favela where many kids don’t have role models at home, they attach to us very quickly, so it is especially important that we can lead them.
 This attachment is very easily felt when the children give you a hug or a big smile.

 As with everything in life, motivation is key to continuity.
-Jeff Bezos famously said that in Amazon it is always day 1.
+Jeff Bezos famously said that at Amazon, it is always day 1.
 In EduMais, I can feel it.
 The project is always improving and feeding itself from the results it achieves.

 To be able to talk to Henrique — a former EduMais student who volunteered at the Summer Camp — in perfect English was jaw-dropping.
-To see Thais, a current student leading activities and following the guidelines and only speaking in English with the kids was phenomenal.
+To see Thais, a current student, leading activities, following the guidelines, and only speaking in English with the kids was phenomenal.

 It’s important for me to say that it feels good for me to see where the money is placed.
 It gives me a reason to carry on doing it when I see how important it is for the kids and what a big impact it has on them.

 That is where I find my motivation to carry on working with and fundraising at Books Hostel for EduMais.
 Sometimes working more directly, sometimes just helping out.
 At EduMais, I feel I belong and achieve, and that is all that counts to make me go the extra mile.